 - Govern: AI must be created within a framework that is anchored to an organization’s core values, ethical guardrails, and regulatory constraints.

-- Design: AI should be architected and deployed with trust built into the design.
+- Design: AI should be architected and deployed with trust and other safeguards built into the design.
 This means that requirements for privacy, transparency, and security have equal weight.

-- Monitor: AI development must have ongoing human monitoring and auditing of the performance of algorithms against key value-driven metrics such as accountability, bias, and cybersecurity.
-Humans must continuously assess the need for improvements to ensure safety, fairness, and auditability; protect against malicious activity; and address flawed data sets or assumptions.
+- Monitor: Throughout its lifecycle, AI must reflect human values and ensure that its performance is appropriately monitored and evaluated.
+AI must not perpetuate illegal bias and discrimination, especially against protected classes.
+Oversight and accountability enable humans to assess the need for improvements to ensure safety, fairness, and trustworthiness; protect against malicious activity; and address flawed data sets or assumptions.

 - Train: Support active upskilling through education and training and human-computer symbiosis, helping move employees from executing rote tasks to providing more in-depth analysis requiring greater judgment